 Zero food miles helps ensure stress free preparation on the farm.
 All are individually dry plucked.
 No mechanical hot water plucking .
 Game hung for up to two weeks to encourage the meat to draw flavour from the bird.
 No unnatural gas flushing to extend shelf life.

 White turkeys are more usually associated with intensive farming but we offer white turkeys grown and prepared in exactly the same way as our Bronze and Black turkeys.
 Flavour is paramount, our white turkeys have superb flavour and texture but if you prefer an even more intense gamey flavour try our Bronze or Black.

-So whether you select a white or coloured traditional Wirral turkey you know that each and every one has been lovingly grown and hand finished to achieve the best tasting turkey you can get.
+So whether you select a Wirral White or Wirral Bronze turkey you can be assured that each and every one has been lovingly grown and expertly prepared to give the best possible quality and flavour

 Once again we are rearing Gloucester Old Spot pigs here at the farm.
 We source our young pigs from Leahurst farm in Willaston.
 They are grown slowly and are free to forage, wallow and enjoy their outside space.